mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

  * Completely involved in what you are doing- focused, concentrated.
 Even lossing other senses (hot, hungry, time)
  * A sense of ecstasy - of being outside everyday reality
  * Great inner clarity knowing what needs to be done, and how well we are doing (feedback)
- * A sense of serenity - no worries about oneselft, and a feeling of growing beyond the boundaries of the  ego
+ * A sense of serenity - no worries about oneself, and a feeling of growing beyond the boundaries of the  ego
  * Intrinsic motivation - whatever produces flow becomes its own reward
- * Timelessness - thoroughly focused one the present, hours seem to pass by in minutes
+ * Timelessness - thoroughly focused on the present, hours seem to pass by in minutes or minutes looks like years.

 ## Vivekananda About Goal